Problem:

 Follow the steps below to enable performance counters for your MSSQL server:

-Open cmd prompt in administrator mode.
+Open the Command Prompt in administrator mode.

-Run the below commands:
+Run the following commands:

-For SQL servers Using Default Instance:
+For SQL servers using the default Instance:

 unlodctr MSSQLSERVER